jorendorff/git-ignorance/ignorance.md

 > Is there a parallel between command line syntax for `git rebase` and
 > `git merge`?

+I'm still not sure how to answer this.
+`merge` and `rebase` are close relatives, but the command-line UI for both of them seems to be mostly "options for weird cases", and the two commands have different weird cases, mostly.

+Both have an `--abort` flag,
+both have a `--no-ff` flag,
+and both support the `-s <strategy>` flag.

 ???

 > What's the difference between refs and branches?
 Some refs are to do